jakobkmar/KSpigot/guide/docs/extensions/tasks.md

 }
 ```

-Alternatively, if you want to specify rather a task should be executed sync or async using a parameter, you can use the `taskRun` function, which has a `sync` parameter.
+Alternatively, if you want to specify wether a task should be executed sync or async using a parameter, you can use the `taskRun` function, which has a `sync` parameter.

 ## Other (simpler) task functions